cleaner-bot/website/mkdocs/docs/worker.md

 ## API

-A lua worker returns a function that takes a single argument (`event`) and returns a list of actions to take.
+A lua worker returns a function that takes a single argument (`event`) and returns an action to take.

 ### event